ImageMagick/Usage-Markdown/compose/index.md

 In actual fact '`ColorDodge`' and the two '`Divide`' operators can produce the same results.
 '`ColorDodge`' however requires the image being used as a 'divisor' to be negated and used as a 'source' image for the operator.

-For example all these commands operating on images '`N`' (numerator) divided by the '`D`' (denominator) produce the same resulting image '`R`', if all the images are the same size.
+For example, all these commands operating on images '`N`' (numerator) divided by the '`D`' (denominator) produce the same resulting image '`R`', if all the images are the same size.

 ~~~{.skip}
 convert  N    D             -compose DivideSrc  -composite  R